gophergala2016/rex/README.md

 Both examples here are centralized platforms and have limitations either in their application or the client operating system.
-The REx author believes that even greater productivity and collaboration tools will appear when application developers are given an open, cross-platform framework and the tools tools for harnessing local discovery-based mechanics in their own systems.
+The REx author believes that even greater productivity and collaboration tools will appear when application developers are given an open, cross-platform framework and the tools for harnessing local discovery-based mechanics in their own systems.

 ##Authors